 —A Control frame that is not solicited by another frame and is not a Trigger frame may be carried in EHT PPDU with EHT-MCS 14 or 15 subject to the restriction defined in this subclause.

-—A Control frame sent by an EHT AP as a response solicited by SRS Control field is carried in the PPDU that satisfies the requirements defined in 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field).
+—A Control frame sent by an EHT AP as a response solicited by SRS Control field is carried in aPPDU(#17119) that satisfies the requirements defined in 35.3.16.5.2 (End time alignment of response PPDUs using SRS Control field).

-—An EHT STA may transmit a BlockAck frame in an HE SU PPDU or in an EHT MU PPDU directed to a single EHT STA if the PPDU duration of the HE SU PPDU or EHT MU PPDU (respectively) is less than the PPDU duration of a non-HT PPDU containing the Control frame sent at the primary rate (see 10.6.6.5.2 (Selection of a rate or MCS)).
+(#16667)

 .